 Ones visiting in the home of Mr. and Mrs. E.W.
-Walls Sunday afternoon were Mr. and Mrs. Clyde Baxter, Mr. and Mrs. Don Reecer and Mr. and Mrs. Kenneth Tate all of Lockney, and Maurice Burton of Lubbock and Lee Burton.
+Walls Sunday afternoon were Mr. and Mrs. Clyde Baxter, Mr. and Mrs. Don Reecer and Mr. and Mrs. Kenneth Tate all of Lockney, and Maurice Burton of Lubbock and Lee

 Mr. and Mrs. S.K.
 Porter of Lubbock visited Sunday afternoon with her brother and family, the C.H.
-Wise her to spend a week.
-Mrs. Ray Cook talked by phone Sunday morning with her son, John Whitfield and family of Dothan, Alabama and they reported a lot of rain there.
-Mrs. Cook also talked Saturday with her other son and family Lt.
-Col.
+Wise family.